 Yellow bone marrow mainly acts as a store for fats.
 It helps to provide sustenance and maintain the correct environment for the bone to function.
 However, under particular conditions, such as severe blood loss or fever, the yellow marrow may revert to red marrow.1

 Yellow marrow tends to be located in the central cavities of long bones, and is generally surrounded by a layer of red marrow with long trabeculae (beam-like structures) within a sponge-like reticular framework.6

 Bone marrow timeline

-Bone marrow first develops in the clavicle near the end of fetal development and becomes active about 3 weeks later.
-Bone marrow supersedes the liver as the major hematopoietic organ at 32-36 weeks' gestation.
+Before birth, bone marrow first develops in the clavicle toward the end of fetal development.
+It becomes active about 3 weeks later.
+Bone marrow takes over from the liver as the major hematopoietic organ at 32 to 36 weeks' gestation.